 James Wade to return to UK after falling ill during European darts competition; will miss Premier League in Sheffield

-James Wade was taken to a German hospital on Sunday after falling ill after a quarter-final of a European darts competition; His wife Samantha confirmed he is recovering in hospital; Wade has now been cleared to return to UK, but will miss Thursday's Premier League in Thursday
+James Wade was taken to a German hospital on Sunday having fallen ill after a quarter-final of a European darts competition; Wade has returned to UK but will miss Sheffield's Premier League event; watch the action this Thursday - live on Sky Sports Arena from 7pm

-The PDC have confirmed James Wade has been cleared to return to the UK, but will miss Thursday's Premier League event in Sheffield after falling ill over the weekend.
+James Wade will miss Thursday's Premier League event in Sheffield, but has returned to the UK from Germany after falling ill at the European Open over the weekend.

-World number five Wade had been recovering in hospital for three nights after being taken ill on Sunday evening during a European competition.
+World number five Wade had been recovering in hospital for three nights after being taken ill on Sunday evening during the competition in Leverkusen.

-After winning his quarter-final in Leverkusen, Wade was forced to retire prior to his semi-final, and was taken to hospital following advice from a German paramedic team after he became "extremely unwell" during the event.
+After winning his quarter-final, Wade was forced to retire prior to his semi-final, and was taken to hospital following advice from a German paramedic team after he became "extremely unwell" during the event.

 Wade was experiencing a racing heart, high blood pressure, nausea and dizziness while in hospital where he received further observation and treatment.

-His wife, Samantha, who is at home with their child, was extremely grateful for the care the German hospital has provided.
+Wade's wife, Samantha, who was at home with their child, was extremely grateful for the care the German hospital has provided.

 She said: "It was very worrying on Sunday night and into Monday and it is horrible to think of James there by himself when he has been so poorly.